dyan-ddn/fusewos/README.md

 Trash Can
 ---------
-When a file or directory is deleted in fusewos file system, a line of original file path is appended at the end of the stub file, and the stub file(s) are moved into a folder at the /<mount point/.WOSFS_TrashCan/.
+When a file or directory is deleted in fusewos file system, a line of original stub file path is appended at the end of the stub file, and the stub file(s) are moved into a folder at /<fusewos mount point>/.WOSFS_TrashCan/.

 Here is an example of deleting a file in fusewos file system